zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-09-20】[p0lloc / perfice](https://github.com/p0lloc/perfice) - Self-tracking app in Svelte 5
+* 【2025-09-20】[kyantech / Palmr](https://github.com/kyantech/Palmr) - 🌴 Palmr. is an open-source file-sharing platform focused on privacy and security.
+It enables users to upload, manage, and share files with features like password protection, custom links, and access control without tracking or limitations.
+Designed for seamless and secure sharing, Palmr. is completely free.
 * 【2025-09-19】[SmythOS / sre](https://github.com/SmythOS/sre) - The Operating System for Agents
 * 【2025-09-19】[obsidianmd / obsidian-importer](https://github.com/obsidianmd/obsidian-importer) - Obsidian Importer lets you import notes from other apps and file formats into your Obsidian vault.
 * 【2025-09-19】[kanbn / kan](https://github.com/kanbn/kan) - The open source Trello alternative.